Megh1204/Bits_and_Bytes/small_scale_projects/binary_to_gray/README.md

 |  8  |  9  |  B  |  A  |

-This is the positional encoding of a K-map with respect to binary digits Go from left to right on first line, and then from right to left on the second line, and then from left to right on the third line, and so on in a snake pattern.
+This is the positional encoding of a K-map with respect to binary digits.

+Go from left to right on first line,

+and then from right to left on the second line,

+and then from left to right on the third line,

+and so on in a snake pattern.

-Following the snake pattern observed above: gray   --> 0-1-3-2-6-7-5-4-c-d-f-e-a-b-9-8 binary --> 0-1-2-3-4-5-6-7-8-9-a-b-c-d-e-f
+Following the snake pattern observed above:

+gray   --> 0-1-3-2-6-7-5-4-c-d-f-e-a-b-9-8

+binary --> 0-1-2-3-4-5-6-7-8-9-a-b-c-d-e-f